jjcharzynski/Petra-Batch-Load-TXT-Files/README.md

    - Check the "Input File Is Really A List of Grid Files To Batch Import" option.
    - Select the file created in step 2 as the input file.

-### Additional Functions
+### .SHP and .DAT file Functions

-In addition to the Kingdom Grid workflow, this repository provides functions to create text files for batch loading of shapefiles and .dat files into Petra:
+Functions to create text files for batch loading of shapefiles and .dat files into Petra:

 - `petrabatchshapefiletxtfile(filepath)`: Create a text file for batch loading shapefiles into Petra.
 - `petrabatchdatfiletxtfile(filepath)`: Create a text file for batch loading .dat files into Petra.